 Giselle Byrnes is an internationally recognised historian with senior management experience in universities in Australia and in New Zealand.
 She is not afraid to take strategic risks for career growth, welcomes ‘big, meaty roles’ and likes being pushed beyond the limits of her comfort.
-Currently, she is Assistant Vice-Chancellor (Research, Academic & Enterprise) at Massey University.
+Currently, she is Provost, Office of The Provost at Massey University.

 Giselle comes from a family that values education as a social motivator and mobiliser.
 From a young age, they instilled in her the belief that education was ‘the key to social mobility’ and a force for change.
 Giselle’s love of learning, reading and thinking led her to undertake a BA in English Literature and History, and she went on to complete an MA in History, and a PhD in History.
 She has a strong commitment to the role of universities in advancing equity (for women and minority groups) and believes they play a critical role in making positive social change, for communities and individuals.